17liamnaddell/schoolwork/HighSchool/debate/oneac.md

 1. Congress will pass legislation starting a draft that.
 2. Congress will also pass legislation proposing that all members of the upcoming draft will be deployed to civil or foreign infrastructure support jobs
-3. Congress will half the budget of the US military to force the stopping of unnecisary wars.
+3. Congress will half the budget of the US military to force the stopping of unnecessary wars.
 4. The draft will end in 10 years, and will have each drafted member be serving for one year

 ### Agency